onsi/ginkgo/index.md

 Let's break this down:

+- Go allows us to specify the `books_test` package alongside the `books` package.
+Using `books_test` instead of `books` allows us to respect the encapsulation of the `books` package: your tests will need to import `books` and access it from the outside, like any other package.
+This is preferred to reaching into the package and testing its internals and leads to more behavioral tests.
+You can, of course, opt out of this -- just change `package books_test` to `package books`
-- `TestBootstrap` is a `testing` test.
+- `TestBooks` is a `testing` test.
 The Go test runner will run this function when you run `go test`.
 - `RegisterFailHandler(Fail)`: A Ginkgo test signals failure by calling Ginkgo's `Fail(description string)` function.
 We pass this function to Gomega using `RegisterFailHandler`.
 This is the sole connection point between Ginkgo and Gomega.
 - `RunSpecs(t *testing.T, suiteDescription string)` tells Ginkgo to start the test suite.
 Ginkgo will automatically fail the `testing.T` if any of your specs fail.